esp-rs/book/src/getting-started/toolchain.md

 #### Other Installation Methods for `Xtensa` Targets

 - Using [`rust-build`][rust-build] installation scripts.
-This was the recommended way in the past, but now the installation scripts are feature frozen, and all new features will only be included in `espup`.
+This was the recommended in the past, but now the installation scripts are feature frozen and all new features will only be included in `espup`.
 See the repository README for instructions.
 - Building the Rust compiler with `Xtensa` support from source.
 This process is computationally expensive and can take one or more hours to complete depending on your system.
 It isn't recommended unless there is a major reason to go for this approach.
 Here is the repository to build it from source: [`esp-rs/rust` repository][esp-rs-rust].

 [rust-build]: https://github.com/esp-rs/rust-build#download-installer-in-bash